nfabacus/abacus-js-full-stack/README.md

-# react-redux-auth
-react-redux authentification - front end and back end
+# Abacus Learning Lab - the js version with react, redux, express, and mongo